TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 [This post](https://vbscrub.video.blog/2020/01/14/azure-ad-connect-database-exploit-priv-esc/) details a known vulnerability in the `Azure AD Connect` database component.

 The `Azure AD Connect` service is responsible for synchronizing accounts and credentials between the on-premises Active Directory and Azure AD.
-The idea of the exploitation is that we can extract plaintext credentials for the AD account configured within the sync service by running the exploit inside the `zip` of the following [GitHub repository](https://github.com/VbScrub/AdSyncDecrypt/releases):
+The core idea behind the exploit is that we can extract plaintext credentials for the AD account configured within the sync service by running the exploit inside the `zip` of the following [GitHub repository](https://github.com/VbScrub/AdSyncDecrypt/releases):

 <br />